RemiFray/LMMtestPaper/README.md

 # Reproducing results of the paper  <a name="reproduce"></a>

-All the script that generated the results are in the "Reproducible" folder.
-In order to reproduce it, one just has to run all of them.
-There are several folder inside:
+In order to reproduce the results, one just has to run the scripts in the data folder to get the simulations.
+Then the scripts in the results folder to get the results.

 * data: it contains several script that were used to simulate the data.
 * functions: contains all the functions, nimble code and distributions used to run the model.